itmeson/c-q-analysis/src/homework/one.rst

 :date: 2012-09-06
 :summary: A review assignment on algebraic operations
-:standards: algebra, order of operations
+:tags: algebra, order of operations, A.1

 1. From the book